Terms and Conditions

 36.1 Synergix may update these terms from time to time.

-36.2 Updated terms will apply from the date they are issued or made available and will apply to any booking accepted after that date.
+36.2 Updated terms will apply from the date stated on the updated version or, where no date is stated, from the date they are issued or made available.
+They apply to bookings accepted on or after that date.

 36.3 Existing accepted bookings will only be varied where Synergix and the subcontractor agree the change or where the change is required for legal, safety, compliance or customer protection reasons.